Maternal Lead Exposure

 Testing

 Venous blood lead testing is recommended to determine exposure levels.
-Universal blood lead testing is not recommended for pregnant women but testing is recommended based on the results of the health risk assessment.
-Due to changes during pregnancy, blood lead levels may be lower in the second trimester than in the first or third trimesters, following a “U-shaped curve”.
+Universal blood lead testing is not recommended for pregnant women, but testing is recommended based on the health risk assessment results.
+Due to changes during pregnancy, blood lead levels may be lower in the second trimester than in the first or third trimesters, following a “U-shaped curve.”
 [Centers: 2018] Testing should be done as early in the first trimester as possible and repeated in the third trimester.
-Women who have had lead exposure during their early years of life may have lead stored in their bones and may mobilize that into their bloodstreams during the later parts of pregnancy, particularly if they are calcium-deficient as bone calcium (and lead) may be released into the bloodstream to provide additional calcium to the fetus.
+Women who have had lead exposure during their early years of life may have lead stored in their bones and may mobilize that into their bloodstreams during the later parts of pregnancy, particularly if they are calcium-deficient, as bone calcium (and lead) may be released into the bloodstream to provide additional calcium to the fetus.
 [Centers: 2018] [Kosnett: 2007]

 Treatment & Management